 University Prep Academy’s TEEN CEO program allows students to begin exploring the correlation between their interests and potential careers.

-In 6th and 7th grades, professionals representing many different industries visit the school.
+In 6th and 7th grades, a group of professionals representing many different industries visit the school three times a year to talk with students and have them participate in a hands-on activity.
 University Prep Academy partners with Junior Achievement of the Michigan Great Lakes to secure these quality speakers.

 In 8th grade, each student participates in a half-day, off-site Job Shadow opportunity specific to their interests.
 The goal is for students to discover the breadth of jobs that may be directly related to those interests.
 It is an opportunity to expand their horizons beyond what they already know to what could possibly be.
 While much of this process is self-discovery, it is important for students to have guidance from mentors who can help nurture them along by answering their questions and sharing in their learning.